Successful but challenging is how most businesses described their email marketing campaigns.

 As a marketer, you can't and shouldn't ignore these statistics.

-The success of your Email Marketing Challenges in 2021 depends on it.
+Your success in overcoming your email marketing challenges in 2021 depends on it.